-Sir David Frost was a prominent English television host, journalist, comedian, and writer.
-He gained fame hosting the satirical show *That Was the Week That Was* in the 1960s and transitioned to American television.
-He's best known for his in-depth television interviews with leading political figures, most notably the 1977 interviews with former US President Richard Nixon, which were later adapted into a play and film.
-Frost interviewed every British Prime Minister from 1964 to 2013 and all but two American Presidents from 1969 to 2008, solidifying his legacy as a significant figure in broadcast journalism.
+Sir David Paradine Frost was a prominent English television host, journalist, comedian, and writer.
+He gained fame in the 1960s hosting the satirical program *That Was the Week That Was*.
+Frost became renowned for his insightful television interviews with leading political figures.
+His most notable work included the 1977 interviews with former US President Richard Nixon, which were later adapted into a stage play and film.
+Over his career, Frost interviewed every British Prime Minister from 1964 to 2013, and all seven American Presidents in office from 1969 to 2008, solidifying his legacy as a significant figure in broadcast journalism.

-David Paradine Frost was born in Tenterden, Kent, on 7 April 1939, the son of a Methodist minister.
+David Paradine Frost was born in Tenterden, Kent, on April 7, 1939, to Rev. Wilfred John Paradine Frost and Maude Evelyn.

 In 1962, David Frost rose to prominence during the satire boom in the United Kingdom when he was chosen to host the satirical programme That Was the Week That Was.

-Starting on 10 January 1964, an American version of That Was the Week That Was, also featuring Frost, ran on NBC.
+On January 10, 1964, the 30-minute US series of That Was the Week That Was, also featuring Frost, ran on NBC.

-From 1964 until his death in 2013, David Frost interviewed all eight British prime ministers, beginning with Alec Douglas-Home.
+From 1964 onwards, David Frost interviewed all eight British prime ministers serving between 1964 and 2016.

-In May 1965, the American version of That Was the Week That Was ended its run on NBC.
+In May 1965, the US series of That Was the Week That Was ended its run on NBC.

-In 1967, David Frost was a member of a successful consortium that bid for an ITV franchise.
+In 1967, David Frost was a member of a successful consortium that bid for an ITV franchise, which became London Weekend Television.

-In July 1968, London Weekend Television, which Frost was involved with, began broadcasting.
+In July 1968, London Weekend Television, which David Frost was involved in, began broadcasting.

-In 1968, David Frost signed a contract worth £125,000 to appear on American television in his own show.
+In 1968, David Frost signed a contract worth £125,000 to appear on American television in his own show, the largest such arrangement for a British television personality at the time.

-On 20 and 21 July 1969, during the British television Apollo 11 coverage, David Frost presented David Frost's Moon Party for LWT, a ten-hour discussion and entertainment marathon.
+On July 20 and 21, 1969, during the British television Apollo 11 coverage, David Frost presented David Frost's Moon Party for LWT.

-From 1969 to 1972, David Frost kept his London shows and fronted The David Frost Show on the Group W television stations in the U.S.
+From 1969 to 1972, David Frost fronted The David Frost Show on the Group W (U.S. Westinghouse Corporation) television stations in the U.S.

 In 1970, David Frost's TV special, Frost on America, featured guests such as Jack Benny and Tennessee Williams.

-In January 1972, David Frost was the subject of This Is Your Life when he was surprised by Eamonn Andrews.
+In January 1972, David Frost was the subject of This Is Your Life when he was surprised by Eamonn Andrews at London's Quaglino's restaurant.

-From 1969 to 1972, David Frost kept his London shows and fronted The David Frost Show on the Group W television stations in the U.S.
+From 1969 to 1972, David Frost fronted The David Frost Show on the Group W (U.S. Westinghouse Corporation) television stations in the U.S.

-In 1972, David Frost urged Henry Kissinger to call chess Grandmaster Bobby Fischer and urge him to compete in that year's World Chess Championship; Frost also revealed he was working on a novel during this call.
+In 1972, David Frost urged Henry Kissinger to call Bobby Fischer and encourage him to compete in that year's World Chess Championship and mentioned that he was working on a novel.

 In 1974, David Frost was briefly engaged to American model Karen Graham.